husseinelkheshen/Blockchain-Ticket-Platform/README.md

 There were several several, code correctness, test rigor, formatting and changes to the unit tests, none of which changed the scope or diminished the coverage of the tests.

 The only major change is that we incorporated the *Host* class into the *Venue* class, since we could no longer see a logical purpose for a standalone *Host* class. *Venue* objects now have access to the union of all use cases from the previous definition of *Host* and those from the previous definition of *Venue*.

+A minor change, as already discussed, resulted from ambiguity about how list ticket will be implemented on a venue wide scale, which meant holding off on UI design of it for the time being.